watertap-org/watertap/docs/technical_reference/unit_models/translator_adm1_asm1.rst

 The model relies on the following key assumption:

    * supports only liquid phase
-   * supports only ADM1 to ASM1 translationS
+   * supports only ADM1 to ASM1 translations

 .. index::
    pair: watertap.unit_models.translator_adm1_asm1;translator_adm1_asm1